-TestTrack supports integration with CVS.
-See TestTrack Third-Party Integrations for supported versions.
+Helix ALM supports integration with CVS.
+See Third-Party Integrations for supported versions.

-This article includes information about how the integration works, creating a working directory and checking out files, setting up the integration, performing CVS actions in TestTrack, and troubleshooting.
+This article includes information about how the integration works, creating a working directory and checking out files, setting up the integration, performing CVS actions, and troubleshooting.

 How the integration works

-TestTrack integrates with CVS by executing commands to the CVS.exe program.
-CVS.exe must be run globally because TestTrack cannot determine where the program is located.
+The integration executes commands to the CVS.exe program.
+CVS.exe must be run globally because Helix ALM cannot determine where the program is located.
 To run CVS.exe globally, either set up a path to CVS.exe in your autoexec file or make sure the path to CVS.exe is included in the Window PATH variable.

-TestTrack uses the CVS log command to determine what files are located in the CVSROOT.
+The CVS log command is used to determine what files are located in the CVSROOT.
 This functionality can be tested from the DOS prompt.

 The syntax depends on the authentication scheme being used by CVS.
-Following are two examples:
+For example:

 Files must be checked into CVS for the log command to return information.
 Following is an example using the local authentication scheme.

-Create a working directory and check out files
+Creating a working directory and checking out files

-Before the integration can be set up on the TestTrack side, you must set up a working directory and check out files from CVS to a working directory.
+Before the integration can be set up, you must create a working directory and check out files from CVS to it.
+See the CVS help for information.

 Setting up the integration

-- In the TestTrack Client, choose Tools > Source Control Integration.
+- In TestTrack, choose Tools > Source Control Integration.
 The Source Control Integration dialog box opens with the Provider category selected.